alexandershaw4/MEGMeshKit/index.md

 - plotmesh: plot a mesh as above with MNI coords projcted on it and optional inflation
 - plotmeshfo: plot mesh patch with inflation, transparency & function overlay [vector]
 - plotmesh_fo: as above but it find the overlay itself based on condition name or index of D.cond
-- plotmesh_fo_grp: as above but averages overlays of a set of objects [w/ sudo-inflation of common blobs]and returns them
+- plotmesh_fo_grp: as above but averages overlays of a set of objects and returns them
 - plotmesh_fo_tmap: plot mesh with a t-map overlay, thresholded at a critical-t
 - plotmeshfov: generate a mesh video from overlay matrix that is (nverts * ntime_pnts)